natasha-moore/cv/README.md

 ### **Proofreader** at [MyTrendyPhone](https://www.mytrendyphone.eu/)
 Feb 2018—June 2018 <br>
 _Established in 2003, MyTrendyPhone is one of the largest online shops for mobile accessories._
-  - Improved product descriptions by correcting errors in grammar, spelling, punctuation, style or accuracy.
+  - Improved product descriptions by correcting errors in grammar, spelling, punctuation, style or accuracy
-  - Trained content writers on the most common grammatical errors.
+  - Trained content writers on the most common grammatical errors

 <br>

 ### **Customer Support Representative and Mentor** at [Sitel](https://www.sitel.com/)
 Sep 2015—Jan 2018 <br>
 _Sitel Group® is one of the largest global providers of customer experience (CX) products and solutions._
-  - Resolved 60+ customer queries daily via telephone and email and mentored new hires.
+  - Resolved 60+ customer queries daily via telephone and email and mentored new hires
-  - Wrote and edited internal procedure guides and email templates, resulting in higher team quality scores.
+  - Wrote and edited internal procedure guides and email templates, resulting in higher team quality scores
-  - Named Top Performer of the month 12 times after exceeding all monthly key performance indicators.
+  - Named Top Performer of the month 12 times after exceeding all monthly key performance indicators

 <br>